4TechTeams/kcloak/README.md

 #### Auto Creation

-When calling `ky.realm("foo")`, by default, the realm will be auto-created if it doesn't exist.
+When calling `kc.realm("foo")`, by default, the realm will be auto-created if it doesn't exist.
 This can be disabled by setting the `createRealmIfNotExists` client setting to `false`.

 #### Updates